aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/02-permissions/index.md

 To prevent these functions from being called by any address, they are themselves permissioned via the `auth` modifier and require the caller to have the `ROOT_PERMISSION_ID` permission in order to call them.

 :::note
-By default, the `ROOT_PERMISSION_ID` permission is granted only to the `DAO` contract itself.
+Typically, the `ROOT_PERMISSION_ID` permission is granted only to the `DAO` contract itself.
 Contracts related to the Aragon infrastructure temporarily require it during the [DAO creation](../../02-framework/01-dao-creation-process.md) and [plugin setup ](../../02-framework/02-plugin-repository/04-plugin-setup.md) processes.
 :::note

 This means, that these functions can only be called through the DAO’s `execute` function that, in turn, requires the calling address to have the `EXECUTE_PERMISSION_ID` permission.

 :::note
-By default, the `EXECUTE_PERMISSION_ID` permission is granted to governance contracts (such as a majority voting plugin owned by the DAO or a multi-sig).
+Typically, the `EXECUTE_PERMISSION_ID` permission is granted to governance contracts (such as a majority voting plugin owned by the DAO or a multi-sig).
 Accordingly, a proposal is often required to change permissions.
 Exceptions are, again, the [DAO creation](../../02-framework/01-dao-creation-process.md) and [plugin setup ](../../02-framework/02-plugin-repository/04-plugin-setup.md) processes.
 :::